BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Accedere_a_Bitcoind_con_NodeJS.md

 ## Summary: Accessing Bitcoind with Node

-With BCRPC you can access all the RPC commands available through ```bitcoin-cli```, in JavaScript.
+With BCRPC you can access all the RPC commands available through `bitcoin-cli`, in JavaScript.
 The [BCRPC README](https://github.com/dgarage/bcrpc) has some examples which use promises (the examples in this document use callbacks).
 The [JavaScript behind it](https://github.com/dgarage/bcrpc/blob/master/index.js) is short and readable.

 Based on these examples you should be able to incorporate Bitcoin in a Node.js project and do things like sending and receiving coins.

 ## What's Next?

-Learn more about "Talking to Bitcoin in Other Languages" in [18.4: Accessing Bitcoin with Python](18_4_Accessing_Bitcoind_with_Python.md).
+Learn more about "Talking to Bitcoin in Other Languages" nel [Capitolo 18.4: Accedere a Bitcoind con Python](18_4_Accedere_a_Bitcoind_con_Python.md).